2929 Entertainment

 Other notable 2929 releases include Akeelah and the Bee, We Own the Night, The Road, Please Stand By, The China Hustle, Serena, Steven Soderbergh's The Girlfriend Experience, and The League, which was a three-time Critics' Choice nominee and is “Certified Fresh” on Rotten Tomatoes with a 96% score.

 Wagner is a longtime Board member of the American Film Institute and previously served on the Board of the Tribeca Film Institute.
-After making headlines in 2005 for releasing Soderbergh’s Bubble simultaneously in theaters and digitally, Wagner and Cuban were honored at the annual IFP Gotham Awards with a Tribute Award recognizing their innovative work.
+After making headlines in 2005 for releasing Soderbergh’s Bubble simultaneously in theaters and digitally, Wagner and Cuban were honored at the IFP Gotham Awards with a Tribute Award recognizing their innovative work.